mi3nts/instructables/inProgress/Rclone.md

-Rclone is used to backupt he light module data originally stored on a Windows machine on to IMD.
+Rclone is used to backup the light module data originally stored on a Windows machine on to IMD.

-First, in order to use SSH key for authentication, the public key of the Windows machine should be added to the Linux machine's authorized_keys file.
+First, in order to use SSH key for authentication, the public key of the Windows machine should be added to the IMD's authorized_keys file.
 On Windows:
 Display the public key by using:
 ```
 cat $HOME\.ssh\id_rsa.pub
 ```
-Select the entire output and copy it to your clipboard.
+Select the entire output and copy it.

 On IMD:
-Run the following command to create or edit the authorized_keys file.
+Run the following command to edit the authorized_keys file.
 ```
 nano ~/.ssh/authorized_keys
 ```